dougeby/IntuneDocs/InTuneDocs/DeployUse/sideload-apps-for-windows.md

 ---
 # Sign line-of-business apps so they can be deployed to Windows devices with Intune

-As an Intune administrator, you can deploy line-of-business apps to Windows and Windows 10 Mobile devices, including the Company Portal app.
-To sign an app you must get a **Symantec Enterprise Mobile Code Signing Certificate**.
-You cannot use a certificate issued by your own certification authority because only the Symantec certificate is trusted by Windows devices.
+As an Intune administrator, you can deploy line-of-business (LOB) apps to Windows and Windows 10 Mobile devices, including the Company Portal app.
+To deploy .appx or .xap apps to Windows 10 and Windows 10 mobile devices, or to deploy any LOB app to Windows 8.1 or Windows Phone 8.1 devices, you must get a **Symantec Enterprise Mobile Code Signing Certificate**.
+Only the Symantec certificate is trusted for these apps for the respective Windows devices.
+You can use your own certificate authority for Windows 10 apps and "universal" apps.
 This certificate is required in order to:

--   Sign the Company Portal app for deployment to Windows PCs, Windows 10 Mobile devices, and Windows Phone devies for enrollment and phone management
+-   Sign the Company Portal app for deployment to Windows PCs, Windows 10 Mobile devices, and Windows Phone devices

 -   Sign company line-of-business apps so Intune can deploy them to Windows devices